pi-hole/pi-hole/README.md

 More details on the API can be found [here](https://discourse.pi-hole.net/t/pi-hole-api/1863) and `telnet` on [the repo itself](https://github.com/pi-hole/FTL).

 ### The Query Log
 If enabled, the query log will show all of the DNS queries requested by clients using Pi-hole as their DNS server.
-Forwarded domains will show in green, and blocked (_Pi-holed_) domains will show in red.
+Standard domains will show in green, and blocked (_Pi-holed_) domains will show in red.
 You can also whitelist or blacklist domains from within this section.

 <p align="center">
 <img src="https://assets.pi-hole.net/static/query_log.png">